 Each individual has unique needs when it comes to life insurance.
 There’s not one specific type that’s right for everyone.
 Be sure you understand the various types of policies that are available.

 Basic life insurance or employer-sponsored life insurance policies are typically offered to employees at a low or no cost.
 While these policies are often helpful for boosting a person’s total life insurance coverage or providing coverage to people who might not otherwise be eligible for life insurance, they are not typically enough coverage.
 Therefore, employees are encouraged to take advantage of free life insurance coverage and purchase a policy that meets their family’s needs.

 Life Insurance Tips

-- Partnering with a financial advisor to determine the right amount of coverage is a smart move.
+- Partnering with a financial advisor to determine the right amount of coverage is a smart move because they can help you make the right financial choices for your long-term goals.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s matching tool can connect you with several financial advisors in your area in minutes.
-If you’re ready, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.